FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-lisbon.md

             Funding the Commons - Lab Week will focus on high quality, impactful conversation around new and evolving funding mechanisms and entities for public goods projects.
-Attendees can expect an internal update from the Network Goods team, engagning keynote presentations, opportunities for interactivity and a social hour to close out our day.
+Attendees can expect an internal update from the Network Goods team, engaging keynote presentations, opportunities for interactivity and a social hour to close out our day.
 Early Bird Free registration until Oct.
 16!
 Check the website for more information!